DesModder/DesModder/src/tests/testing.md

 Create an integration test with `[name].int.test.ts`.

+If you get an error "TargetCloseError: Protocol error (Runtime.callFunctionOn): Target closed," you probably forgot an `await` somewhere.

 Integration tests are ran in the "node" environment, since they control a browser from a node process but are not inside the browser.

 If you want to see what happens during the tests, edit `headless: "new"` to `headless: false` in [`puppeteer-utils.ts`](./puppeteer-utils.ts).